coderefinery/TTT4HPC_template/content/index.rst

 ----------------------

 This course is for people using clusters or other larger computing resources.
-It's not a basic course, but
+It's not a basic course, but also not extremely advanced.
+It lets you see some examples and know what people actually do, and then you can follow up with more reading, courses, or direct help later on.

+Some learner personas:

 - You've just taken a basic HPC course, and while you mostly understand how the basic pices work, you are left wondering *"How